 A producer turned songwriter.
 Even if you don't know her, you've definitely heard her lyrics.
 From Cardi B, to SZA, to Ty Dolla $ign, to Kehlani, Nija Charles has probably worked with several of your favorite artists, and she's not even 21 yet.
 SVGE teamed up with Sydney Vann of All Def Digital to talk to Nija about the development of her career as a songwriter.

-NC: Being from North Jersey, we share some of the same culture as NYC because we’re so close.
-So, growing up, I was exposed to a lot of different cultures, music, and also being more open minded compared to different places in the States.
+Being from North Jersey, we share some of the same culture as NYC because we’re so close.
+Growing up, I was exposed to a lot of different cultures, music, and also being more open-minded compared to different places in the States.
 So when I’m in the studio, there’s a lot of inspiration to draw from to develop new ideas.

 NC: I would say the biggest obstacle I find in the writing process is deciding how far do I want to cross boundaries.
 I love to say things that people think but probably wouldn’t say, but I also have to be mindful that artists aren’t always willing to take that risk, so I have to dial it back sometimes.

-NC: I think that has a lot to do with where I come from.
-People from the TriState area can usually just see through the nonsense.
+I think that has a lot to do with where I come from.
+People from the tri-state area can usually just see through the nonsense.
 There’s no real technique, I think it’s just built in me.
 Never listen to the hype.

 How does it feel having 2 of your songs for Cardi B in the top 30 on Billboard before 21?
 Describe how that creative process felt when you were in the studio working on the records.

 It feels great to have 2 songs in the top 30.
 To not even be 21 yet is just a plus.
 The creative process for both records were just organic and instant.
 Whatever came to my mind first when I got in the booth was what I said on the mic.
 Both songs developed pretty quickly, and most of the time those are the best songs of mine because I don’t think too hard about it.
 It’s just a feeling.

 Where do you see yourself in 5 years?